 People from all walks of life get together on the night of the Chinese Lantern Festival and celebrate this festival with different activities.
-China has a diverse cultures country and also has a very strong old history.
-Chinese Lantern Festival consists of various activities including different kinds of lanterns (floating, fixed, held, and flying), lighting, fireworks, guessing riddles written on lanterns, walking on stilts, dragon and lion dances, eating tangyuan and full bright moon appreciation.
+China has a diverse cultural country and also has a very strong old history.
+Chinese Lantern Festival consists of various activities including different kinds of lanterns (floating, fixed, held, and flying), lighting, fireworks, guessing riddles written on lanterns, walking on stilts, dragon and lion dances, eating tangyuan, and full bright moon appreciation.

-Lighting & Watching Lanterns: This is one of the main activity of the festival and when this festival comes the flying lanterns of various types are seen everywhere including streets, parks, shopping malls, buildings, and households.
+Lighting & Watching Lanterns: This is one of the main activities of the festival and when this festival comes the flying lanterns of various types are seen everywhere including streets, parks, shopping malls, buildings, and households.
 The Chinese Lanterns are decorated with beautiful artwork including the images and symbols of animals, birds, flowers, fruits, buildings, and people.
 Chinese people pray for their better future and smooth life while the women walk under the hanging lantern and pray to be pregnant.

 Guessing Lantern Riddles: Guessing the lantern riddles is one of the most popular and important activities of this festival.
 People gather around the lantern and try to guess the written riddles.
 People also get small gifts from the lantern owners upon guessing the right answer.
-This activity is very interesting, informative and popular among all social strata.
+This activity is very interesting, informative, and popular among all social strata.

 Best Places To See Lanterns in China:

 Many lantern fairs are held during the Chinese Lantern Festival period.
 These fairs offer tourists to see the Lantern Festival celebrations in public places in China.
 We will recommend you the five best places to watch the best performances and colorful lanterns.